 To service the impeller or seal assembly, disconnect the discharge piping.
-Remove the hardware securing the pump to the base.
-Disconnect the power source.
+Remove the hardware securing the pump to the base and disconnect the power source.
+Tie and tag any leveling shims used under the mounting feet to ease reassembly.

-Remove the nuts (32) and separate the pump casing and gasket set (33) from the seal plate (9) and pedestal (16).
+Remove the nuts (31) and separate the pump casing and gasket set (33) from the seal plate (32) and pedestal (16).
 Clean the mating surfaces of the seal plate and pump casing.
-Tie and tag the casing gaskets, or measure and record their thickness for ease of reassembly.
+Tie and tag the gaskets or measure and record their thickness for ease of reassembly.